datadotworld/dw-mws-connector/README.md

 ### Known Issues

- * This integration currently only supports two report types: All Orders Report and FBA Returns Report.
-Additional reports can be requested through data.world support or added by forking this repository and submitting a pull request.
+This integration currently only supports two report types: All Orders and FBA Returns.
+Additional reports can be requested through data.world [support](#support), or added by forking this repository and submitting a pull request.

 ### Support